sensu/sensu-docs/content/sensu-go/5.18/reference/rbac.md

 | cluster role   |  `cluster-admin` |
 | cluster role binding   | `cluster-admin	`  |

-Once authenticated, you can change the default password for the admin user with the `change-password` command:
+Once authenticated, you can change the password for the admin user with the `change-password` command:

 {{< highlight shell >}}
 sensuctl user change-password